benscott/scratchpads-training/classification/biological-classification.rst

 .. only:: training

-    On this training course, we will first look at importing a classification :doc:`/classification/importing-classification`.
+    On this training course, we will first look at :doc:`/classification/importing-classification`.

 Troubleshooting